-Have you taken the steps necessary to automate your business’s social media during the holiday season?
-While social media strategy can be easy to neglect in the midst of family gatherings, holiday parties, and gift shopping, it is a great opportunity to reach out to existing customers, acquire new ones and drive sales over the holidays.
+The last thing anyone wants is to have to work over the holidays.
+But letting your business social media pages go dark isn’t a good idea either.
+While social media strategy can be easy to neglect in the midst of the holiday chaos, this time of year is a great opportunity to reach out to existing customers, acquire new ones and drive sales over the holidays.
 Take advantage of this opportunity without compromising your own holiday fun by making a plan to automate your social media.

 However, this doesn’t mean that you have to spend your precious free time this holiday season posting and tweeting.
-You can have your eggnog and drink it too with these four easy steps to automate your holiday social media.
+You can have your eggnog and drink it too with these four easy steps to automate your social media over the holidays.

 Bonus Content: Social Media Field Guide

 Download this free PDF to learn how to get more value from your social media.

 Deciding what to post can feel like the hardest part of your plan to automate your social media.
 Before you begin, take a few minutes to ask yourself these questions:

 - What goals do I hope to accomplish?